filecoin-project/devgrants/rfp-proposals/rfp-proposal-substrate-storage-layer.md

 ### Milestone 2: Advanced Substrate and full functioning relayer
 Specifics:
-- Substrate runtime can jump to execute a WASM blob (smart contract) uploaded
+- Substrate runtime can jump to execute some specific WASM blob (smart contract) uploaded
 - Relayer can call relevant functions and hear and parse the returned events on the Substrate side, and can store and retrieve file on the Filecoin side, with correct communications.

 People Involved: